MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/sap-ase-to-sql-server.md

 1. Publish the schema by right-clicking the database in **SQL Server Metadata Explorer** and selecting **Synchronize with Database**.
 This action publishes the SAP ASE schema to the SQL Server instance.
 1. Migrate the data by right-clicking the database or object you want to migrate in **SAP ASE Metadata Explorer** and selecting **Migrate Data**.
 Alternatively, you can select the **Migrate Data** tab.
 To migrate data for an entire database, select the check box next to the database name.
 To migrate data from individual tables, expand the database, expand **Tables**, and then select the check boxes next to the tables.
 To omit data from individual tables, clear the check boxes.
-1. After the migration completes, view the **Data Migration Report**.
+1. After the migration finishes, view the **Data Migration Report**.
 1. Connect to your SQL Server instance by using [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms), and validate the migration by reviewing the data and schema.

 ## Post-migration